 - Gain Real-life Perspectives: One of the greatest benefits of interactive training modules is that course developers can replicate and enhance real-life scenarios by using simulations, virtual reality and artificial intelligence.
 Learners, therefore, not only gain real-life perspectives, but also hone their skills in solving real-time problems, albeit in a safe virtual environment in which they can put their skills to test, learn by trial and error, and avoid mistakes that could cost the company dear in terms of loss of client, revenue and reputation.

 - Benefit from Non-intrusive Assessment: With interactive training modules, instructors can gauge learner performance spontaneously and non-intrusively.
 For instance, assessments come in the form of branching scenarios, which allow learners to trace and retrace their paths to reach a successful outcome.
-This form of assessment is less invasive and judgemental, rather, it acts as a motivational factor that pushes the learners towards their goals.
+This form of assessment is less invasive and judgmental, rather, it acts as a motivational factor that pushes the learners towards their goals.

 As the popular saying goes, ‘tell me and I will forget, teach me and I may remember, involve me and I learn.’
 This is perhaps the most important motivation for interactive training modules.
 With this being said, let us now look at the steps to create interactive training modules that boost engagement and motivation.